chaudron/ovs_perf/README.md

 For OVS-DPDK we would like to use the second Hyper Thread pair (CPU 1,15) for the PMD threads.
-And the third Hyper Thread pair (CPU 2,16) for the non PMD DPDK threads.
+And the third Hyper Thread pair (CPU 2,16) for the none PMD DPDK threads.
 To configure this we execute the following commands:

 ```